 1. Random Student Selection

 Using elimination mode means each student is removed from the wheel after being picked, guaranteeing that every student participates at least once before anyone is repeated.
-The participation counter tracks exactly how many students have been called on — useful for longer lessons or projects where you want to ensure everyone contributes.
+The participation counter tracks exactly how many students have been called on.

 Teacher tip: Add your full class list using the Bulk Paste feature — just copy your register and paste it in one go.
 No need to type every name individually.